AmbiqAI/heartkit/docs/models/index.md

 - **[Conformer](https://ambiqai.github.io/helia-edge/api/helia_edge/models/conformer)**: A transformer composed of both convolutional and self-attention blocks (key=`conformer`)
 - **[MetaFormer](https://ambiqai.github.io/helia-edge/api/helia_edge/models/metaformer)**: A transformer composed of both spatial mixing and channel mixing blocks (key=`metaformer`)
 - **[TSMixer](https://ambiqai.github.io/helia-edge/api/helia_edge/models/tsmixer)**: An All-MLP Architecture for Time Series Classification (key=`tsmixer`)
-* **[Bring-Your-Own-Model](./byom.md)**: Add a custom model architecture to HeartKit.
+* **[Bring-Your-Own-Model](./byom.md)**: Add a custom model architecture to heartKIT.

 ---

-## <span class="sk-h2-span">Model Factory</span>
+## Model Factory

-HeartKit includes a model factory, `ModelFactory`, that eases the processes of creating models for training.
+heartKIT includes a model factory, `ModelFactory`, that eases the processes of creating models for training.
 The factory allows you to create models by specifying the model key and the model parameters.
 The factory will then create the model using the specified parameters.
 The factory also allows you to register custom models that can be used for training.
 By leveraring a factory, a task only needs to provide the architecture key and the parameters, and the factory will take care of the rest.

 The model factory provides the following methods: